VoidDeficit/Appinio-Bot/README.md

 # Appinio-Bot

 Appinio-Bot is a powerful and efficient Python script that allows users to quickly level up their Appinio account by connecting to an Android emulator or real phone via ADB.
-The script is designed to automate the process of completing user surveys, also known as "Quickies," within the Appinio app, which enables users to level up their account in a fast and easy manner.
+The script is designed to automate the process of completing user surveys, also known as "Quickies," within the Appinio app, which enables users to level up their account fast and easy.

 Currently, the script is only available in German, but users can easily modify the code to their desired language.
 This makes it accessible to a wider range of users, regardless of their language preference.